kubecost/docs/install-and-configure/advanced-configuration/add-key.md

 Update your [_values.yaml_](https://github.com/kubecost/cost-analyzer-helm-chart/blob/5eedab0433445a5b8e134113beb95f4598cd5e2d/cost-analyzer/values.yaml#L714-L717) to enable the product key and specify the secret name:

-* `kubecostProductConfigs.productKey.enabled = true`
+* `kubecostProductConfigs.productKey.enabled=true`
-* `kubecostProductConfigs.productKey.secretname = <SECRET_NAME>`
+* `kubecostProductConfigs.productKey.secretname=<SECRET_NAME>`

-Run a `helm upgrade` to start using your product key.
+Run a `helm upgrade` command to start using your product key.

-### Option 2: Specifying product key in _values.yaml_
+### Option 2: Apply your product key to _values.yaml_ and upgrade Kubecost

 This specific parameter can be configured under `kubecostProductConfigs.productKey.key` in your [_values.yaml_](https://github.com/kubecost/cost-analyzer-helm-chart/blob/84dfbe4addedfee55b50af6ca44c1f62966d4457/cost-analyzer/values.yaml#L426).

 {% hint style="info" %}
-You must also set the `kubecostProductConfigs.productKey.enabled` config to `true` when using this option.
+You must also set the `kubecostProductConfigs.productKey.enabled=true` when using this option.
 That this will leave your secrets unencrypted in _values.yaml_.
 Use a Kubernetes secret as in the previous method to avoid this.
 {% endhint %}

-## In product
+## Option 3: Apply your product key in the Kubecost UI

 To apply your license key within the Kubecost UI, visit the Overview page, then select _Upgrade_ in the page header.